fdevrainne/random_footages/README.md

 # Results

-Below some results are showed :
+Below some results are showed.
+These gifs that loop on themselves are created from a hundred of frame ordered according to the custom distance. <br>

 The first created frame : <br>